Skip to content

 Talking Points Memo

 This article is part of TPM Cafe, TPM’s home for opinion and news analysis.
-Last week the White House staged a...
+If you just skimmed the press release,...

 Fox News